 The Citadel of Besançon, designed in the 17th century by Vauban, is considered one of the most beautiful fortresses in France and one of Vauban’s masterpieces.
 The Citadel was listed as UNESCO World Heritage Site in 2008, together with nearby Fort Griffon.

 The Citadel was built on Mount Saint-Etienne, one of the seven hills that protect Besançon, and it occupies 11 hectares.
 Overhanging more than 100 meters above the Old Town gives a spectacular overview of the surrounding area.

 Today, the Citadel hosts three museums: the Museum of the Resistance and Deportation, a museum focusing on traditional life in Franche-Comté and the region’s archeological history, and a museum of natural history.

-If you are wondering what to do in Bourgogne-Franche-Comté close to nature, the Jura department offers many possibilities.
-In the Jura, the lake region has a magnificent succession of waterfalls and lakes with wooded banks.
-There are also many belvederes, perfect for admiring the lakes and getting some fresh air.
+If you are wondering where to go in Bourgogne-Franche-Comté to be close to nature, the Jura department offers many possibilities.
+In the Jura, the Lake Region has a magnificent succession of waterfalls and lakes with wooded banks.
+There are also many belvederes (lookouts), perfect for admiring the lakes and getting some fresh air.

 The Belvedere of 4 Lakes is perhaps the most beautiful, especially with the fall colors.
 It is located in the town of Le Frasnois, and offers a magnificent view of the lakes of Grand Maclu, Petit Maclu, Ilay, and Narlay.
 Nearby, there’s a succession of small waterfalls which make a beautiful 2-hour hike.

 The historical region of Burgundy boasts an extraordinary historical heritage, with beautiful French castles, intriguing abbeys, and many pretty small towns and villages.
 Some of the most beautiful villages in Burgundy are also recognized as “most beautiful villages in France,” with names that you’ll recognize from the labels of your favorite Burgundy wines: Chablis, Meursault, Beaujolais, and Rully…

 Hit the road and explore the most beautiful villages in Burgundy.
 Most of these Burgundian villages are located along 3 of the main Burgundy Wine Trails (Yonne, Grands Crus, Mâconnais /Beaujolais).
 Each village has its particular character and, of course, wines!